sohaali710/dr-bulk-api/README.md

 price: type String,

-type: type String,  // should be one of these options: Normal, Bronze or Gold
+type: type String,  // should be one of these options: Normal, Silver or Gold

 points: type String,